Carolina Eyck: Biography

 Eyck was born in 1987, near Berlin, Germany.
 She is a member of the Sorbian community of East Germany.

-Early life

 Eyck began learning piano aged five and violin aged six.
-She was introduced to the theremin at the age of seven by her parents, and began to study it at a school for musically gifted children in Berlin, where she was taught by Lydia Kavina, a niece of Leon Theremin, the inventor of the instrument.
-She studied composition, and in 2006 won the first prize with a orhestral composition "Siciani" for accordion in the International Competition for Composers, presented by Radio/TV Berlin-Brandenburg, a prestigious competition for young composers.
+She was introduced to the theremin at the age of seven by her parents, and started getting lessons with Lydia Kavina, a niece of Leon Theremin, the inventor of the instrument.

-Eyck made her debut as a player of the theremin in the Berlin Philharmonie in 2002.